 How to Convert Unix Timestamps

-Unix timestamps are how computers store and communicate time — a single number representing seconds since January 1, 1970.
+Unix timestamps are how computers store and communicate time: a single number representing seconds since January 1, 1970.
 They appear in API responses, database records, log files, and JWT tokens.
 When you need to know what date 1711824000 actually is, you need a converter.
+A browser-based converter handles the math instantly and lets you go either direction (timestamp to date, date to timestamp).

 What a Unix timestamp looks like